Updated for 2019!

 You can also purchase these sets from Schleich:

-Schleich Horse Club Advent Calendar: This set contains hand-painted and highly detailed figurines.
+Schleich Dinosaur Advent Calendar: This set contains hand-painted and highly detailed figurines.

-Schleich Farm World Advent Calendar: This set contains hand-painted and highly detailed figurines.
+Schleich Horseclub Advent Calendar: This set contains hand-painted and highly detailed figurines.

 Not only is this idea fun it can also help enhance creativity and imagination as well as visual and fine motor skills.
 For each day write down a fun craft for your child to do such as make a snowman, design an ornament, make their own Christmas present for grandma and so on.
 This is a fun way to build anticipation for the holidays.
 Another idea is a play off of the Creativity Can.
 Behind each door place one or two small craft items such as pipe cleaners, googly eyes, pom poms and glitter.
 Start with one giant piece of poster board, and each day your child has to add those items to their art project.